theCstokes/Sudoku/README.md

 ## Usage
 ##### API
-To start start the API use the following command:
+To start the API use the following command:

 ```bash
 npm run api